syncfusion-content/blazor-docs/blazor/listbox/icons-and-templates.md

 ---
 layout: post
-title: Icons And Templates in Blazor List Box Component | Syncfusion
+title: Icons and Templates in Blazor ListBox Component | Syncfusion
-description: Learn about Icons And Templates in Blazor List Box component of Syncfusion, and more details.
+description: Learn here all about Icons and Templates in Syncfusion Blazor ListBox component and more.
 platform: Blazor
 control: List Box
 documentation: ug
 ---

-# Icons and Customization
+# Icons and Templates in Blazor ListBox Component

 ## Icons